 In other CPT-type tests, the stimuli appear on the screen for approximately 200 to 500 milliseconds.
-After that, an inter-stimulus interval is given, usually between 1 to 4 seconds, followed by the response of the individual tested.
+After that, an interstimulus interval is given, usually between 1 to 4 seconds, followed by the response of the individual tested.
 This method forces the examinee to respond within the designated inter-stimulus interval.
 In the MATH-CPT, the stimulus changes to the next stimulus only after the examinee responds to the stimulus appearing on the screen.
 The change to this self-paced procedure in the MATH-CPT is intended to encourage the examinee’s natural tendency to answer either quickly or slowly, as opposed to forcing the examinee to respond quickly, as in other CPT-type tests.
-In 2001, Milich, Ballentine, and Lynam introduced the term Slow Cognitive Tempo, which describes a behavioral pattern appearing in some children with ADHD and characterized by passivity and daydreaming or by hypo-activity, confusion, moving slowly and sluggish responses.
+In 2001, Milich, Ballentine, and Lynam introduced the term Slow Cognitive Tempo, which describes a behavioral pattern appearing in some children with ADHD and characterized by passivity and daydreaming or by hypo-activity, confusion, moving slowly, and sluggish responses.
 A self-paced procedure, as used in the MATH-CPT, aims at assessing Slow Cognitive Tempo more accurately.

-To improve assessment of sustained attention, we constructed a unique formula to report this variable.
+To improve the assessment of sustained attention, we constructed a unique formula to report this variable.
 The following measures assessed sustained attention by means of a single number: sustained-time (a measure of sustained attention of reaction time over nine parts of the test); sustained-SD (sustained attention of reaction time SD over nine parts of the test); sustained-correct responses (sustained attention of correct responses over nine parts of the test); and sustained impulsivity (a measure of sustained attention of impulsivity over nine parts of the test).
 These four measures of sustained attention assess a possible decline in performance on these measures in their respective areas and are based on an algorithm designed specifically to assess these domains.
 The algorithm for assessing sustained attention is based on a calculation of the nine blocks.
 From the first to the ninth block in ascending order, each block contributes more to the measure of sustained attention than its predecessor does.
-The result is a single number assessing sustained attention on the four measures mentioned above.
+A result is a single number assessing sustained attention on the four measures mentioned above.